Skip to content

 3. There is a visual proof element before 25 seconds.

-Long-form videos that hold retention almost always cut to physical evidence inside the first 25 seconds.
+Long form videos that hold retention almost always cut to physical evidence inside the first 25 seconds.
 A bank statement, a screen recording, a product, a result.
 The cut to proof gives the verbal promise a sensory anchor.

 Without the proof element, viewers default to skepticism.
 With it, they default to investment.
+The cost of the proof element is usually a five second clip you already have on your hard drive.

 4. The pacing accelerates, not decelerates.